 - Denying a disabled resident reasonable accommodation.

 Whether you do these things knowingly or unknowingly, you risk facing serious legal implications.
-There is no excuse for not educating yourself on the laws in the real estate industry.
+There is no excuse for not educating yourself on the Fair Housing Law.

 Tip #3: Invest in the right renovations.